pramodk/spack-deploy/README.md

 #### Todo : Jenkins Pipeline Workflow

-See exisiting scripts in `scripts/` directory and `Jenkinsfile`.
+See existing scripts in `scripts/` directory and `Jenkinsfile`.
 Those should be refactored for new workflow.

 #### Other Commands